Bob74/MMI-SP/README.md

 Tired of losing your 500k$ fully modded vehicle because you went on a mission and it disappeared?
 Or because you wanted to see if it was waterproof and (unfortunately) it wasn’t?
 Don’t wait any longer and insure your vehicle now at Mors Mutual insurance!

+# Download
-Download is available here : https://www.gta5-mods.com/scripts/mors-mutual-insurance-single-player-mmi-sp
+Link is available here : https://www.gta5-mods.com/scripts/mors-mutual-insurance-single-player-mmi-sp

 # Installation note
 Don't forget to add the "Modify" permission to your user on your PC to allow ScriptHook and the mod to write log files: